enovin/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles - display current directory, including hidden files in long format

 5-listfilesdigitonly - display current director with user and gorup Ids displayed numerically and hidden files in long format

+6-firstdirectory - creates a directory called my_first_directiry in the /tmp/ directory